 Ayer serves on the University of Washington Board of Regents.
 He also serves on the Honeywell Board of Directors, the Board of Trustees at the Museum of Flight and the Board of the National Air and Space Museum.
 Ayer was a member of the FAA's Management Advisory Council and is past chairman of FAA's NextGen Advisory Committee.
 He serves on the National Business Aviation Association Board and is chair of the AOPA Foundation Board of Advisors.
 He also serves on the Boards of two early stage companies, AirMap and VICIS.
 A graduate of Stanford University with a bachelor's degree in economics, he earned a master's degree in business administration from the University of Washington.

 Ana Mari Cauce was named president by the University of Washington Board of Regents on October 13, 2015.
-Cauce joined the University of Washington faculty in 1986 and is a full professor of psychology and American ethnic studies, with secondary appointments in gender, women and sexuality studies in the College of Education.
+Cauce joined the University of Washington faculty in 1986 and is a full professor of psychology and American ethnic studies, with secondary appointments in gender, women and sexuality studies in the College of Arts & Sciences.